 The crime rate has decreased over the past decade in Oklahoma, going from 15,564 crimes in 2006 to 15,531 by 20% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Oklahoma peace officers can arrest someone with a valid, signed arrest warrant.
+OK peace officers can arrest someone with a valid, signed Oklahoma warrant.
 They can also arrest someone when an offense is committed in their presence.
 If someone commits a felony while not in the officer's presence, the peace officer may arrest them.
 If an officer has reasonable cause to believe someone has committed a felony or misdemeanor, they can arrest them at that time too.
 If an officer thinks someone was driving a car that was involved in an accident and they left the scene, the officer can arrest them.

 Arrest records will stay on someone’s criminal report for life if they do not apply to have them removed.
 If they committed a violent felony, it could not be removed, but they can ask the governor for a pardon.
 Non-violent felonies and misdemeanors are eligible, but offenders must follow some guidelines first.
 It may take a few weeks for the process, and they will have to pay between $150-$175 when applying.
 They will have to wait 2-5 years after completing sentencing before they can proceed with an expungement.